 From a letter received at the Cunard Line passenger department in 1959:

-"I would prefer to sail on the CARINTHIA, and if you will be good enough to let me know if stabilisers apply to the whole of the vessel (tourist accommodation as well as first class), and if I can take my cat on this vessel, then I shall be very pleased to make a firm booking."
+"I would prefer to sail on the CARINTHIA and if you will be good enough to let me know if stabilisers apply to the whole of the vessel (tourist accommodation as well as first class), and if I can take my cat on this vessel, then I shall be very pleased to make a firm booking."

 The CARINTHIA lay at New York from Sunday evening 27th December 1964 until Saturday afternoon 2nd January 1965.
 A boat drill was held, but as the dock was full of pack ice there was no chance of lowering the boats into the water.
 So, for six days, the 400+ members of the CARINTHIA's crew were on full pay with virtually nothing to do.
 Their time was their own and with Broadway and 42nd Street just a five minute, 25-cent bus ride away, they made the most of it.
 A visit to the world-famous Radio City Music Hall to see the Christmas Show was a 'must', and there was a once-in-a-lifetime opportunity to be in Times Square to see in the New Year.
 Basic victualling was provided on board, but many of the crew preferred to cross the dock road, which ran underneath the West Side Elevated Highway, to the Market Diner, that well known haunt of Cunard crews whilst in New York.

-The Market Diner at New York - foot of West 52nd Street and just
+The Market Diner at New York - foot of West 52nd Street

-across the road from Cunard's Pier 92.
+and just across the road from Cunard's Pier 92.

-A visit to the world-famous Radio City Music Hall in New York was
+A visit to the world-famous Radio City Music Hall in New York

-a 'must' during the long port period alongside Pier 92.
+was a 'must' during the long port period alongside Pier 92.

 As the CARINTHIA had been at sea on Christmas Day, the tradition of 'Crew Christmas Dinner' took place during the layover in New York.
 The galley staff prepared roast turkey with all the trimmings, and this was served to the crew in the tourist restaurant by the ship's officers who were also required, at their own expense, to provide seemingly endless pints of beer to slake the thirst of the crew they were serving.
-There was also a crew concert one evening in the tourist-class lounge, where various crew members displayed their previously unseen and unheard talents.
+There was also a crew concert one evening in the tourist-class lounge, where various crew members displayed their previously unseen or unheard talents.

-Times Square was just a five-minute, 25-cent bus ride from Pier 92.
+Times Square was just a five minute, 25-cent bus ride from Pier 92.

 The return passage to Liverpool left New York on Saturday 2nd January 1965 and, following a call at Halifax the next day, the CARINTHIA was back in Liverpool on Sunday 10th January.
 Once again passenger numbers were very low, particularly in first class, where just twenty-two were carried.

-After this decision had been taken, and it seemed to be taken on a very regular basis whether the seas were rising or not, the pilot would go ashore in his launch, collect a suitcase with clothes for the voyage and presents for all his friends and relations in the United States, and then return on board in time to pilot the CARINTHIA out of the harbour.
-The pilot was assigned a first-class cabin and was signed on the ship's articles as 'supernumerary'.
+After this decision had been taken, and it seemed to be taken on a very regular basis whether the conditions were deteriorating or not, the pilot would go ashore in his launch, collect a suitcase with clothes for the voyage and presents for all his friends and relations in the United States, and then return on board in time to pilot the CARINTHIA out of the harbour.
+The Cobh pilot was assigned a first-class cabin and was signed on the ship's articles as 'supernumerary'.